-Welcome and thank you for visiting the Bone Marrow for Leukaemia Trust website.
-We are a charity specifically dedicated to supporting people in Ireland who have leukaemia, lymphoma or myeloma and have had or may need a stem cell transplant.
+We are a charity specifically dedicated to supporting people in Ireland who have Leukaemia, Lymphoma or Myeloma and have had or may need a stem cell transplant.

 We provide direct support for patients and their relatives – especially recognising the support needed for those coming from outside Dublin.
-We also support the running of the Haematology Department in St James Hospital, Dublin, in the national allogeneic transplant centre.
+We also support the running of the Haematology Department in St James’s Hospital, Dublin, in the National Allogeneic Transplant Center.
 It is the only location where an adult can receive a sibling or matched unrelated donor stem cell transplant.

 This is a song about the great Irish writer John McGahern, originally from Leitrim and later Cootehall.
 The song was recorded by “The Rising Suns”, a wonderful group of singers from the Cootehall / Leitrim area.
 The purpose of the recording is to aid The Bone Marrow for Leukaemia Trust.
 A donation to the Trust will greatly aid the work they do in the recovery of patients, such as the provision of an apartment adjacent to the Hospital which patients can stay in for a number of weeks following treatment for Leukaemia.
 Please use the Donate button above to make a donation.
 All donations are greatly appreciated.

 "The vision to treat; The mission to care"

 The BMLT is committed to providing financial support for the stem cell transplantation unit in St James’s Hospital in order that it can provide expert medical care to patients suffering from leukaemias, lymphoma, myeloma and related blood diseases.
 We are committed to support vital research into all aspects of malignant blood disorders including, diagnosis, treatment, psychosocial impact and ultimately cures for leukaemias, lymphomas, myeloma and related blood disorders.
 We also fund research grants and fellowships for talented researchers.